-Funding Sources: City General Fund Responsible Departments/Agencies: Community Development Department, Housing staff, Planning Commission, City Council Implementation Schedule: On-going Expected Results: No quantified objective
+Responsible Departments/Agencies: Community Development Department, Housing staff, Planning Commission, City Council

+Expected Results: No quantified objective

 Program 3-4 Seek Site and Funding for Affordable Housing

 Identify at least one suitable site for an affordable housing project, considering sites that may be appropriate for affordable family housing, special needs housing, and/or senior housing funded by a HUD 202 or a similar program.
 Coordinate with developers to identify interest in developing an affordable housing project, with emphasis on housing that includes units to accommodate extremely low income and/or special needs households, and, if there is interest, facilitate obtaining funding and construction of the affordable housing.